mishapadidar/star_lite_design/README.md

 - `0.5 m` major radius
 - `0.054 m` coil-to-vessel distance (larger than minor radius of coil).
 - `60kA` upper bound on coil currents.
-- coils should be perfectly nfp2 and stellarator symmetric.
+- Coils should be `nfp=2` and stellarator symmetric.
 - Surface and X-point must fit inside vacuum vessel.
-- Coil curvature: Bending machine can bend `1/22mm` maximum curvature.
+- Coil curvature: Bending machine can bend `1/(22mm)` maximum curvature.
 - Length should be roughly that of the original QUASR design (scaled).
 - Magnetic forces on coils should be low `< 4000 N/m`
 - Coils should be robust to manufacturing errors (`> 1mm` tolerances)